 Shredded potato broccoli cakes with cheddar are a tasty and easy lunch or side dish.
-Like the original veggie cakes, this is a great make-ahead recipe.
+This potato recipe is perfect for making ahead.
 Stock the freezer with half of the batch for busy weeks when you need a quick meal.

 This recipe is sponsored by my friends at Idaho Potato.
 I am so pleased to work with them.
 As always, all opinions, recipe and photos are my own.
 Thank you for supporting the brands that support Pook’s Pantry.

 If you make a purchase through one of the affiliate links, I make a few pennies at no extra cost to you.
 Questions?
 Please see disclosure for info.

 Savoury potato cakes with broccoli are a great make-ahead lunch.
 With ever-changing schedules, we could all use a quick, easy and healthy lunch option.

 This recipe makes 30 small potato and broccoli cakes.
 You can make a full batch and freeze half for later, which is what I do.
 There are only two of us, so I freeze small bundles to pull out as needed.

 Broccoli potato cakes are quite easy to make and if you have kids in the house, this is a perfect opportunity to get them involved.

 The only task that requires a bit of effort is grating the potatoes and rinsing them.
 Soaking the shredded potatoes helps to remove some of the starch so our potato cakes aren’t “gluey”.

 I shred the potatoes by hand because I prefer the way the box grater shreds them.
 The food processor makes short pieces and by hand, I can get longer shreds which hold a nice shape.

 The food processor is perfect for shredding the broccoli in no time at all and the rest is simply mixing and scooping.